Interfaith Hospitality Network of Athens

 IHN Host Weeks

-Every 12 weeks, our church hosts from one to three homeless families in our church building for a week.
+Approximately every 12 weeks, our church hosts from one to three homeless families in The Pit for a week.
 We turn Sunday School classrooms into bedrooms, serve breakfast and dinner, stay in the building overnight with our guests, and provide transportation in IHN's van.
-Each week's events are chronicled at First Presbyterian's blog, which you read here.

 Host Week Jobs